itsallcode/openfasttrace-architecture-template/src/main/resources/markdown/architecture.md

 > OFT: Note that in comparison to the original arc42 template, we exchanged the order of the chapters [context](context.md) and [constraints](constraints.md) since we feel that understanding the system context is necessary before understanding which constraints apply.

-> OFT: the bibliography chapter does not appear in the original arc42 template but turned out to be a good idea nonetheless
+> OFT: the bibliography chapter does not appear in the original arc42 template but turned out to be a good idea nonetheless.